-Complete a Self Audit inspection form and submit to EHS.
+\\ Complete a Self Audit inspection form and submit to EHS.
 Maintain a copy for your lab records.
-These can be used to prepare for EHS inspections.
-If you have any questions, contact Marcy Huey at mhuey@ua.edu, 348-5912, 561-4789.
+These can be used to prepare for EHS Inspections

 PI/Lab Supervisor

-Inspected by
+Inspected By

 Building/Room

-Date of inspection
+Date of Inspection

-General Questions for all Lasers and Laser Systems
+General Questions for all Lasers and all Lasers Systems